ShamimaSultanaMiley/Cypress-Project-1/README.md

    ```bash
    npm install
    ```
-4. **Install Mocha and Mocha-Awesome**: Install Mocha and Mocha-Awesome as development dependencies for this project:
+4. Install Mocha and Mocha-Awesome as development dependencies for this project:

    ```bash
    npm install mocha mocha-awesome --save-dev